Aspie96/blog/content/posts/free-speech.md

 I regard freedom of speech as a necessary cornerstone of a healthy democracy.
 If the people are to make collective decisions, they ought to be able to openly discuss and challenge ideas.
 If an ideology is unpopular enough, that of censoring it might become a common desire.
 However, democracy should empower all individuals, not just the majority, and certain rights should be preserved.
 As for free speech specifically, it isn't just fundamental as an individual right, it is also necessary to allow democratic public discourse to continue.
 Weakening freedom of expressions doesn't only affect those alive in that moment who have disagreeable ideas, it also deteriorates democracy for future generations.
 Therefore the right to express oneself should supersede others' will to suppress it.

 Censorship by social media platforms carries its own bag of issues.
 Here, I don't argue that limiting content on one's own server is immoral or that it should be illegal.
-What I think, however, is that maximally content-neutral social media platforms are better for society and should be preferred as general-purpose platforms.
+What I think, however, is that maximally content-neutral social media platforms are better for society and should be preferred for general-purpose use.

 Banning certain ideas from spaces used for public expression, be it through the law, through an extreme amount of public censure or through the choice of private entities that own such spaces, comes at the risk of creating eco chambers where those with banned opinion assemble in isolation.
 This is dangerous in at least two ways.
 It leaves those people unchallenged, while also giving them a sense of victimhood, potentially leading to radicalization, and it makes it harder for those who aren't part of these groups to learn about what they say and to actually understand them.